When do I need to attach a receipt to my expense reports?

 Receipts are essential for record-keeping.
 When you entrust employees to spend money on behalf of your business, expense reports and receipts help ensure accountability.
 A well-structured process gives employees a simple way to be reimbursed.
 Any disputes about expense approval can be settled by checking the receipt.

-By offering proof of company spending, receipts support valid deductions on your company’s tax return.
+By offering proof of company spending, receipts support valid business travel tax deductions on your company’s return.
 Receipts are not required when submitting the return, but the IRS can ask for supporting proof during an audit.
 If the IRS disallows reported deductions, your company could be liable for additional taxes, penalties, and interest.

 IRS Rules & Exemptions on Receipts